Have you ever heard the phrase the proof is in the pudding?

-- Flavor – As the yeast in the dough is allowed time to ferment, acids are formed through yeast activity and contribute to flavor development, and it will yield an end-product with more complex flavors.
-The flavor is undoubtedly the one factor that will make or break your pizza.
+- Flavor – As the yeast in the dough is allowed time to ferment, acids are formed through yeast activity and contribute to flavor development, yielding an end-product with more complex flavors.
+The flavor is undoubtedly the factor that will make or break your pizza.

-- Volume – Pizza doughs need to undergo a final proof after shaping to regain volume and extensibility before being baked.
+- Volume – Pizza dough must undergo a final proof after shaping to regain volume and extensibility before being baked.
 The yeast activates and releases carbon dioxide gas, which creates small holes in the dough and eventually causes the dough to rise and appear more substantial in volume.
-Adequate proof time is needed; otherwise, the dough pieces are unable to relax sufficiently, resulting in reduced volume and dense texture.
+Adequate proof time is needed; otherwise, the dough pieces cannot relax sufficiently, reducing volume and dense texture.

-- Texture – The yeast consumes the starches in the dough during the pizza dough proofing process and leaves behind protein in conjunction with water and energy from kneading for the gluten network that ultimately creates the chewy texture that’s sought out in pizza.
+- Texture – The yeast consumes the starches in the dough during the pizza dough proofing process.
+It leaves behind protein in conjunction with water and energy from kneading for the gluten network, ultimately creating the chewy texture sought out in pizza.